alonsoir/spring-mvc_webflow_hibernate_security/SpringMVC/README.txt

+a development diary, sorry for the spanish, i was born in badajoz, spain in 1977, by the way :)

 30 de mayo 2013

 a dia de hoy, los flujos estan definidos en fincas-morosas-flow.xml, hay daos y servicio de comunidades,